Digital technologies are key to economic diversification

 —-

-.
+– both exhibiting a slight decrease compared to previous year.
 Given disparities in income distribution within countries, for many people connectivity will be even less affordable.
 Furthermore, the digital devices needed to access the Internet, such as smartphones, also need to be available and affordable.

 Additionally, the skills required to use the Internet, to make orders online and to consume digital services, as well as awareness of the opportunities of the digital economy and digital trade, must be sufficiently widespread amongst the population and especially among those working at firms that stand to benefit from digital transformation.